ansys/pyfluent/doc/source/user_guide/tui_commands.rst

 to preserve the double quotation marks around the TUI argument.

 A command line flag ``-topy`` is also available in Fluent to convert an existing Fluent journal to Python journal.
-The following command will write a Python journal file my_journal.py in the working directory.
+The following command writes a Python journal file my_journal.py in the working directory.

 .. code:: console